end-of-game/cloudunit/documentation/HOWTO-CONFIG-GITLAB-JENKINS.md

 4. Save button

-Go to `Identities` and make sure that you have generated credentials token.
+> Go to `Identities` and make sure that you have generated credentials token.

 ![alt text](./img/Portal_Jenkins_credentials.jpg "Logo Title Text 1")

 ## How to add credentials
-In the Jenkins Credentials Provider: Jenkins,
+In the Jenkins Credentials Provider pannel.

 ![alt text](./img/Portal_Jenkins_Credentials.jpg "Logo Title Text 1")